 - obtain insight in the ways composers of the Classical and Baroque periods worked, through analysis of compositions; - apply these procedures in an own "pastiche" work; - analyse the structure of compositions in different forms. - understand and evaluate the traditional viewpoint on the study of form.

-Tests and assignments - weight: 60% Semester exam 1X2 hours - weight: 40%
+Tests and assignments - weight: 60% Semester exam 1X2 hours - weight: 40% Module code: MUST311 Semester 1 NQF level: 7

 Module outcomes: After successful completion of the module, the student will be able to